domluna/memn2n/README.md

 WIP implementation of End-To-End Memory Networks with sklearn-like interface using Tensorflow.

-It's not currently working!
+It's not 100% ready yet!

-The cost lowers but accuracy doesn't improve in relation.
-That's not how it's supposed to work!